-11. TSJV would have to develop a set of checklists to guide compressed-air work and ensure that employees follow the procedures required by the proposed modified permanent variance and this Interim Order (including all procedures required by the HOM approved by OSHA for the project, which this proposed variance would incorporate by reference).
-The checklists would have to include all steps and equipment functions that the risk assessment indicates are essential to prevent injury or illness during compressed-air work.
+11. McNally must develop a set of checklists to guide compressed-air work and ensure that employees follow the procedures required by this permanent variance (including all procedures required by the HOM, which this permanent variance incorporates by reference).
+The checklists must include all steps and equipment functions that the risk assessment indicates are essential to prevent injury or illness during compressed-air work.

-12. TSJV would have to ensure that the safety and health provisions of this project-specific HOM adequately protect the workers of all contractors and subcontractors involved in hyperbaric operations for the project to which the HOM applies.
+12. McNally must ensure that the safety and health provisions of this project-specific HOM adequately protect the workers of all contractors and subcontractors involved in hyperbaric operations for the project to which the HOM applies.

-F. Communication
+E. Communication